DataDog/integrations-extras/harness_cloud_cost_management/README.md

 ## Overview

-Harness provides cloud cost management and transparency across Infrastructure, Engineering, and Finance teams with robust business intelligence, and the ability to reduce wasted cloud costs with Intelligent Cloud AutoStopping and machine learning-based recommendations.
+Harness provides cloud cost management and transparency across infrastructure, engineering, and finance teams with robust business intelligence, and the ability to reduce wasted cloud costs with Intelligent Cloud AutoStopping and machine learning-based recommendations.

 With Datadog and Harness, you can: